 We did note there was a guy who was responsible for manually sweeping all the tree leaves in this massive avenue.
 Seemed like a thankless job since leaves continued to fall as we actively walked.
 Jeff laughed when one fell in front of me and I commented that the sweeper missed one, but at least he’s got job security.

 No Coffee with Owls

 Lucky for us, the owl cafe I wanted to visit was right outside the shrine.
+(There is no shortage of unique things to do in Tokyo.)
 You’ve probably heard of cat cafes everywhere (particularly popular in Japan).
 We figured a cat cafe was way too run-of-the-mill and we basically have our very own cat cafe at home, so we upped the ante to an owl cafe.
 They also have hedgehog cafes.

 You sit, have coffee or tea and treats, and get to spend some time with owls or hedgehogs.
 Well, evidently, the owl cafe was all booked up until 7. …It was 1.
 I cry.
 But they did let us snap a few shots of the owls from the cafe section of the establishment.
 They ranged from super tiny to massive.
 Adorable, gentle creatures.

 The Insanity of Takeshita Street